Lacrit/ShoppingList/README.md

 # ShoppingList
 A simple application was built for acquaintance with Angular 4.
-Provides a list of recipes and ingredients storing.

 How to use
 ----------